 Stay up to date with the latest coronavirus developments in our sector.

-BCNPHA has developed two tracking documents that outline new federal and provincial benefits for which your non-profit housing society and your residents may be eligible.
-These policy trackers include information on eligibility criteria and application procedures, where available.
+BCNPHA has developed two tracking documents that outline federal and provincial benefits, resources, and supportsthat are available for both non-profit housing providers, as well as individuals.
+These policy trackers include information on eligibility criteria and application procedures, where available and are regularly updated.

 For non-profits: Click here (May 21, 2020)